Hales at Frieze London 2019

 Public days: 4 - 6 October 2019

-Hales is delighted to announce its return to Frieze London for its 2019 edition, with a group presentation of esteemed artists from the gallery’s roster – Frank Bowling, Sunil Gupta, Gladys Nilsson, Carolee Schneemann and Anwar Jalal Shemza.
+Hales is delighted to announce its return to Frieze London for its 2019 edition, with a group presentation of esteemed artists from the gallery’s roster – Basil Beattie, Sunil Gupta, Gladys Nilsson, Carolee Schneemann and Anwar Jalal Shemza.
 Diverse in perspective and their respective practices, their work is being exhibited globally to much critical acclaim.

 Sunil Gupta (b.
 1953 New Delhi, India) has maintained a visionary approach to photography, producing a rich body of work that has pioneered a unique social and political commentary.
 The series Tales of a City: Delhi (2004) developed from research into the historical sites of Delhi, specifically the time period 1638-1739, when Delhi was rebuilt as Shahjahanabad by the builder of the Taj Mahal.
 Gupta’s evocative photographs depict important intricate historical sites in the context of present-day life in India.
 Gupta is included in group exhibitions: Moving Still: Performative Photography from India at Vancouver Art Gallery, Canada (2019); and Art After Stonewall: 1969-1989 at Frost Art Museum, Miami (September 2019-January 2020).
 In 2020, Gupta will be the subject of a touring retrospective, a collaboration between The Photographers’ Gallery (London, UK) and the Ryerson Image Centre (Toronto, Canada).